ihabbiziz/myfirstrepository/README.md

-I am editing the README file.
+I m editing the README file.
 Adding some more details about the project description.# myfirstrepository